Invasive Plant Risk

 ~ Typha minima (dwarf bulrush)

 ~ Quercus cerris (Turkey oak)

 ~ Ribes oderatum (buffalo currant)

 ~ Robinia pseudoacacia (false acacia)

-We all like to have variety of plants in our gardens to make it interesting and attractive to the eye.
-Having such a variety in our gardens then means that it is important for us to know whether they are going to take over the garden and affect the growing of out other plants.
+We all like to have a variety of plants in our gardens to make it interesting and attractive to the eye.
+Having such a variety in our gardens then means that it is important for us to know whether they are going to take over the garden and affect the growth of our other plants.
 Blue iris Landscapes hope that you have found this article helpful in knowing which plants could become invasive, so beware!!
-If you would like more information on anything discussed in this article or any other gardening issue then please don’t hesitate to contact us on one of the following: –
+If you would like more information on anything discussed in this article or any other gardening issue then please don’t hesitate to contact us.